 Funding source: National Science Foundation

-Limb development and patterning
+Limb Development and Patterning

 A developing or regenerating limb must grow bones, muscles, nerves, and skin – all in right amounts and places.
 This process of limb patterning is regulated by many signaling molecules.
 Retinoic acid, a metabolite of vitamin A, is one of them.
 We use V3 HCR FISH and a genetic engineering tool CRISPR/Cas9 to understand how retinoic acid controls axolotl limb growth.
 We also compare gene expression during regeneration and development to understand the mechanisms of limb growth.